 Moments after the pedestrian lights turned green, we finally got home.

-Our home was a two story building with unpainted wooden walls, a typical Japanese roof made of ceramic tiles, a very little garden that separates the house from the sidewalk in front of it and a small fence made of finger-width sticks and a heavy duty rope Father got from somewhere.
+Our home was a two story building with unpainted wooden walls built in the 1970's.
+It had a typical Japanese roof made of ceramic tiles, a tiny garden full of...red petaled Hippeastrum that is well tended by Mother separating the house from the sidewalk in front of it and a small fence made of finger-width sticks and a heavy duty rope Father got from somewhere.

-As I was about to turn the doorknob, something soft, sticky and wet hit the back of my head.
+As I was about to turn the doorknob, something soft, sticky and wet hit the back of my head and made me stop moving in shock.

 'I didn't just get bird droppings on my hair, right?'